|

 REGIONAL RECYCLING CENTER

-The Mid-Connecticut Project has a container recycling facility, located at 211 Murphy Road, Hartford, and a paper recycling facility, located at 123 Murphy Road, Hartford.
-Both are operated under contract to CRRA by FCR.
+The Mid-Connecticut Project has a state-of-the-art single-stream recycling facility at 211 Murphy Road, Hartford, operated under contract to CRRA by ReCommunity.

 Click Recycle to learn more about CRRA's recycling operations.